 Each time you do this comprehension activity, you’ll activate part of your memory and

 make it easier and easier to learn formulae in the future.
 Don’t forget that tutoring can help with the things you won’t find in your textbook!
-Always Write Thing Down
+Always Write Maths Problems Down

 When you face a maths problem, you don’t always have to work it out in your head.

 If you work things out exclusively in your head, you run the risk of losing your train of thought or not knowing where you’re going with your calculation.